 This is the easiest and simplest way to find the cheapest flights on the routes you are looking for, and there are a variety of different search engines available online.
 It is usually worth putting your flight requirements through two or three different search engines, as not all flight search engines have access to the routes and schedules of all airlines.
 Once you have found the flight that is the most competitively priced to match the route that you are looking to take, it is worth checking on the airline's own website as well, to see if it is any cheaper than on the search engine.

-Look For Alternative Routes To Your Destination
+Look for Alternative Routes to Your Destination

-In some cases the savings can be dramatic, but be careful as this approach can also extend the journey significantly, so it can sometimes be a matter of balancing cost with the time investment you have to make in the journey.
-It is also worth looking to see if there are any smaller airports within easy reach of your destination, as in some cases budget airlines serving smaller airports can offer significant savings as opposed to the airlines flying into a main hub airport.
+Determining to take the most direct route to your destination can often be one way of paying top dollar for your flight tickets, so when it comes to saving money try to look at alternative routes with one or two stops along the way.
+In some cases, the savings can be dramatic, but be careful as this approach can also extend the journey significantly, so it can sometimes be a matter of balancing cost with the time investment you have to make the journey.
+It is also worth looking to see if there are any smaller airports within easy reach of your destination, as in some cases budget airlines serving smaller airports can offer significant savings as opposed to the airlines flying into the main hub airport.

-Using Flights On Standby And Last Minute Bookings
+Using Flights on Standby and Last Minute Bookings

-Standby flights are something that can elicit very different responses depending on who you speak to, as in some cases it can be very successful, and in other instances it can be nothing but a huge headache.
+Standby flights are something that can elicit very different responses depending on who you speak to, as in some cases it can be very successful, and in other instances, it can be nothing but a huge headache.
 Standby flights are significantly cheaper than regular fares, but there is an element of luck in finding a plane with spare seats, and in most cases using standby flights during the summer holidays or Christmas break is almost impossible as flights are already very busy.

-Put Your Spending To Good Use With An Air Miles Credit Card
+Put Your Spending to Good Use With an Air Miles Credit Card

 This final tip is one that many people will be using already, and that is to make sure that everything you spend is adding to the savings that you can make through travel incentives.
 Many credit cards will be affiliated to certain airlines, while others offer a more flexible flight booking system.
 The key to all of these cards is that for a certain amount of spending, you will get points that can be used to purchase flights.
-However, the most important thing with these cards is to make sure that you pay off in full every month, otherwise the levels of interest can make any savings on flights negligible.
+However, the most important thing with these cards is to make sure that you pay off in full every month, otherwise, the levels of interest can make any savings on flights negligible.